TD-Dan/Sunwai/Full dictionary.baked.md

 Proverb:: *Ketilon o ma ro nutilon.* = "The past is the foundation/ground of the future."

-Proverb:: *Lono ketilon o no ketilon.* = "Memory of the past is not the past itself."
+Proverb:: *luno ketilon o no ketilon.* = "Memory of the past is not the past itself."

-Proverb:: *Lono ketilon, sunta pai nutilon.* = "Remember the past, therefore plan/think (about the) future."
+Proverb:: *luno ketilon, sunta pai nutilon.* = "Remember the past, therefore plan/think (about the) future."
 # KUTAPE

 IPA::				/ˈku.tɑ.pe/